emacs-tree-sitter/treesit-fold/README.md

       return 0;
   ```

-- `ts-fold-range-line-comment` - For languages that have one line comment blocks
+- `treesit-fold-range-line-comment` - For languages that have one line comment blocks
   with the comment delimiter starting each line.
 Condenses all the comment nodes
   into a single fold.